Nelson-Cheung/i686-compiler/linux/Documentation/admin-guide/sysctl/kernel.rst

 perf_event_mlock_kb
 ===================

-Control size of per-cpu ring buffer not counted against mlock limit.
+Control size of per-cpu ring buffer not counted agains mlock limit.

 The default value is 512 + 1 page